-At its November 2013 meeting, the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) voted to approve changes to its Policy on Public Notice of Accreditation Actions that will go into effect on January 1, 2014.
-The CAA now will include in its public notice of final accreditation actions the basis for the decisions, indicating the standards cited and compliance level along with the Accreditation Action Report (AAR).
-These notices will be published online, as the CAA does currently, for final accreditation decisions resulting from a comprehensive review (applications for candidacy, initial accreditation, or re-accreditation) or that affect an accreditation status (e.g., accredited to accredited-on probation).
+At its November 2013 meeting, the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) voted to approve changes to its Policy on Public Notice of Accreditation Actions effective January 1, 2014.
+The CAA now includes in its public notice of final accreditation actions the basis for the decisions, indicating the standards cited and compliance level along with the Accreditation Action Report (AAR).
+These notices are published online, as the CAA does currently, for final accreditation decisions resulting from a comprehensive review (applications for candidacy, initial accreditation, or re-accreditation) or that affect an accreditation status (e.g., accredited to accredited-on probation).

 The CAA is required by the U.S. Department of Education (USDE) and Council for Higher Education Accreditation (CHEA) to make public its final accreditation actions, which it does through posting its decisions online within 30 days of each decision-making meeting.
 CHEA, through its Standard for Recognition 12B.5 [PDF], has recently broadened its interpretation and now requires its recognized accrediting agencies, including CAA, to publish the basis for all program decisions, including non-adverse accreditation actions (i.e., award or continue accreditation or place on probation).
 To comply with the CHEA action, the CAA expanded its Public Notice policy to include non-adverse decisions.